sachamasry/klepsidra/README.md

   * Update tag list sorting to case-insensitive alphabetical
   * Implement list sorting on entities: projects, business partners, activity types, etc.
-  * On stopping an automated timer, there is no need to see start _and_ end times

 * Implement a 'today' view
   * Update timer listings
     * Add timer tags
-  * Widen app width from `max-w-2xl` to full width
+  * Widen app width from `max-w-2xl` to full width.
+Perhaps this isn't such a good idea, as it doesn't add much in the way of quality; it's better to concentrate on better fitting records through improved formatting.

 * Provide reporting
   * Count of timers